+Geographic Low- and Moderate-Income Area

+Areas City-wide Program Area

+Affected Antelope Valley Area

+South Capital (2018)

+NRSA (2018)

+Accesiated

+Associated Acquisition

+Goals Construction of Housing

+Direct Homeownership Assistance

+General Program Administration

+Home CHDO Operating Cost

+Home Program Administration

+Housing Rehabilitation Administration

+Implement AI Fair Housing Actions

+Lead Based Paint Mitigation

+Non Homeless Special Needs

+Planning

+Rehabilitation

+Security Deposit

-Geographic Areas Affected Low- and Moderate-Income Area City-wide Program Area Antelope Valley Area South Capital (2018) NRSA (2018) Associated Goals Acquisition Construction of Housing Direct Homeownership Assistance General Program Administration Home CHDO Operating Cost Home Program Administration Housing Rehabilitation Administration Implement AI Fair Housing Actions Lead Based Paint Mitigation Non-Homeless Special Needs Planning Rehabilitation Security Deposit Description Our analysis of impediments identified the need for more affordable housing options across the city.
+Description Our analysis of impediments identified the need for more affordable housing options across the city.
 Furthermore, the NRSA and the LMI contain a very high percentage of rental properties.
 Our housing rehabilitation programs assist in keeping lower income and elderly homeowners in their homes to prevent another rental property.
-Other housing programs acquire blighted rental properties to redevelop the site and sell to a first-time home buyer.
+Other housing programs acquire blighted rental properties to redevelop the site and sell to a first time home buyer.

 Basis for Relative Priority The Lincoln Housing Authority has funds to support extremely and very low- income renters.
 The majority of the federal funds under the oversight of the Urban Development, Housing Division will be targeted toward other high priority needs including homeowners and potential homeowners who are low income.
 The housing rehabilitation programs focus on homeowners in the NRSA and the LMI neighborhoods.
 These are the same areas with the oldest housing stock and with the highest potential for lead paint hazards.
 Our housing rehabilitation programs assist with lead hazard reduction or abatement as the case may be.
-This allows the lower income and/or elderly homeowner to complete the needed repair that otherwise may not be completed.
-These areas also provide the opportunity for affordable housing for lower-income home buyers but often the rehabilitation as well as down payment assistance.
-3 Priority Need Name Homelessness Priority Level High
+This allows the lower income and/or elderly home owner to complete the needed repair that otherwise may not be completed.
+These areas also provide the opportunity for affordable housing for lower-income home buyers but often the rehabilitation is more extensive thus the First Home

+program provides for rehabilitation as well as down payment assistance.

+Priority Need Name Homelessness

-Population Geographic Areas Affected Associated Goals Extremely Low Low Large Families Families with Children Elderly Public Housing Residents Individuals Families with Children Mentally III Chronic Substance Abuse veterans Persons with HIV/AIDS Victims of Domestic Violence Unaccompanied Youth City-wide Program Area General Program Administration Homeless Provider Landlord Housing Rehabilitation Planning Reduce # becoming homelessness for the first time Reduce the length of time persons remain homeless Reduce the number of persons experiencing homelesss Reduce the number of persons experiencing homeless Description Security Deposit Aid those who are homeless or near homeless is a need.
-Basis for Relative Priority The local CoC in concert with other supportive partners has worked to improve policy and program outcomes.
+Priority Level High Population Extremely Low Low Large Families Families with Children Elderly Public Housing Residents Individuals Families with Children Mentally III Chronic Substance Abuse veterans Persons with HIV/AIDS Victims of Domestic Violence Unaccompanied Youth Geographic Areas Affected City-wide Program Area Associated Goals General Program Administration Homeless Provider Landlord Housing Rehabilitation Planning Reduce # becoming homelessness for the first time Reduce the length of time persons remain homeless Reduce the number of persons experiencing homeless Security Deposit Description Aid those who are homeless or near homeless is a need.
+Basis for Relative Priority The local CoC in concert with other supportive partners have worked to improve policy and program outcomes.
 Continue effort is often noted in community conversations.
-4 Priority Need Name Non-Homeless Persons with Special Needs Priority Level High
+Priority Need Name Non-Homeless Persons with Special Needs Priority Level High